-All student rooms have high-speed connections, local telephone service and cable television service.
-Students must furnish their own twin-long linens, blankets, pillows, towels and telephone.
+All student rooms have high-speed internet connections.
+Students must furnish their own twin-long linens, blankets, pillows and towels.
 Custodial service is provided for all common areas such as hallways, lounges and centrally located bathrooms.

-The Education, Development, Growth and Experience program provides support and resources to help traditional first-time freshmen achieve academic success.
-The EDGE program is mandatory for all first-time freshmen under 20 years of age who live on campus.
-EDGE halls have live-in tutors and twice the number of resident advisors as other halls.
+The Education, Development, Growth and Experience program provides support and resources to help traditional first-time students achieve academic success.
+The EDGE program is for all first-time students under 21 years of age who live on campus.
 Alcohol is prohibited in EDGE halls.
 Participants receive instruction in academic success skills, campus resources and other topics that foster success.

 Room Use During Vacation Periods

-All halls are open during Thanksgiving and spring break, but most are closed during the winter break, with the exception of Cutler Apartments and the Sustainable Village.
+All halls are open during Thanksgiving and spring break, but most are closed during the winter break, with the exception of Cutler Apartments.
 All students living on campus in the fall and spring are eligible to remain on campus over the winter break provided they apply to do so and pay the winter break fee.
 Space is limited and is available on a first-come, first-served basis.
-The winter break fee for Cutler Apartments and the Sustainable Village is included in the fall semester rates.
-Food service is not available during the winter and spring breaks.
-Summer housing assignments are made through Residence Life.
+The winter break fee for Cutler Apartments is included in the fall semester rates.
+Food service may not be available during the winter and spring breaks.
+Summer housing is also available; assignments are made through Residence Life.

-Costs for families living on campus are comparable to the costs of living off campus.
-On-campus family apartment rental rates include all utilities except telephone and Internet in some units.
+Costs for individuals living on campus are comparable to the costs of living off campus.
+On-campus apartment rental rates include all utilities.

-The Fairbanks campus maintains five apartment complexes: Stuart Hall and Walsh Hall offer one-bedroom apartments (400 square feet) for couples without children; Hess Village offers one-bedroom (425 square feet), two-bedroom (720 square feet) and three-bedroom (900 square feet) apartments for families with children; and Garden Apartments is a six-plex offering shared two-bedroom apartments.
-Harwood Hall offers efficiencies (380 square feet) and one-bedroom apartments (470 square feet) for graduate couples without children and single graduate students.
+The Fairbanks campus maintains the following EFG complexes: Stuart Hall and Walsh Hall offer one-bedroom apartments (400 square feet); Hess Village offers one-bedroom (425 square feet), two-bedroom (720 square feet) and three-bedroom (900 square feet) apartments; Garden Apartments (695 square feet) is a six-plex offering shared two-bedroom apartments.
+Harwood Hall offers efficiencies (380 square feet) and one-bedroom apartments (470 square feet).
+Chandalar Drive holds one-bedroom (600 square feet), two-bedroom (1408 square feet) and three-bedroom (1450 square feet) homes with garages.
+Tanana Drive has one-bedroom (720 square feet) and two-bedroom (1400 square feet) homes with garages.
+Children are not allowed in Stuart, Walsh or Harwood Hall.
 All complexes are equipped with laundry facilities.